THAN123MAYA/pr-rule-engine/review-rules.md

         return {"rule": RULE_NAME, "passed": False, "message": f"❌ Failed: '{title}'"}
 ```

-Now change ONLY these 2 things:
+Change ONLY these 2 things:

 **Change 1 — Give your rule a name:**
 ```